Generic name: vancomycin hydrochloride

 Oral Use Only

 This preparation for the treatment of colitis is for oral use only and is not systemically absorbed.
-Vancomycin hydrochloride capsules must be given orally for treatment of staphylococcal enterocolitis and Clostridium difficile-associated diarrhea.
-Orally administered vancomycin hydrochloride capsules are not effective for other types of infections.
+Vancomycin Hydrochloride Capsules must be given orally for treatment of staphylococcal enterocolitis and Clostridium difficile-associated diarrhea.
+Orally administered Vancomycin Hydrochloride Capsules are not effective for other types of infections.

 Parenteral administration of vancomycin is not effective for treatment of staphylococcal enterocolitis and C. difficile-associated diarrhea.
-If parenteral vancomycin therapy is desired, use an intravenous preparation of vancomycin and consult the package insert accompanying that preparation.
+If parenteral vancomycin therapy is desired, use an intravenous preparation of vancomycin and consult the package insert accompanying that preparation .

-Potential for Systemic Absorbtion
+Potential for Systemic Absorption

 Ototoxicity has occurred in patients receiving vancomycin.
 It may be transient or permanent.
 It has been reported mostly in patients who have been given excessive intravenous doses, who have an underlying hearing loss, or who are receiving concomitant therapy with another ototoxic agent, such as an aminoglycoside.
-Serial tests of auditory function may be helpful in order to minimize the risk of ototoxicity [see Adverse Reactions, Postmarketing Experience (6.2)].
+Serial tests of auditory function may be helpful in order to minimize the risk of ototoxicity [see ADVERSE REACTIONS, Postmarketing Experience ( 6.2 )].

 Clinical Trial Experience